Skip to Content

 Bia hoi corner in Hanoi, Vietnam

-Brewed daily and without preservatives, freshly made batches are delivered in steel barrels and typically consumed that same evening.
+The term bia hoi refers to Vietnamese draft beer.
+It’s a cheap type of draft beer that’s brewed daily and without preservatives.
+Freshly made batches are delivered in steel barrels and typically consumed that same evening.

 Bia hoi can be consumed in bars throughout Hanoi but it’s best enjoyed at the corner of Ta Hien and Luong Ngoc Quyen Streets, aka “bia hoi corner” or “bia hoi junction”.
 There are many bars and restaurants in and around this junction serving bia hoi and other brands of bottled beer.